kubernetes/kubernetes/docs/design/unidling.md

 sophisticated there may be additional information carried by the event such as the time the event creator will wait for pods to be created before returning a 503 to the requester.

-### What does a service proxy need to do?

-A service proxy, such as the kube-proxy, should implement the following behavior to support unidling services:
+### Triggering unidle

+A system component that wishes to trigger unidle of a pod, such as the kube-proxy, signals that a pod should be unidled by creating `WantPods` event to signal to the unidler that a pod should be unidled.
+It is the responsibility of the signaling component to handle the user request while the pod is unidled, implement timeouts, etc.

+For example, the kube-proxy respond to a request to an idled pod as follows:

 1. Create a `WantPods` event for S
 2. Block until the kube-proxy receives endpoint information for S or a timeout is reached
 3. If endpoints are created before the timeout, dispatch requests to S
 4. If the timeout elapses before endpoints are created, return a 503 to the requester

+###

 ### The unidler and its algorithm